pzptz/terrabot/README.md

-# Transit-Accessible Activity Recommendation Bot
+# Transit-Accessible Activity Recommendation Agent

 A Discord bot that recommends activities near a given location that are accessible by public transit.
 The bot leverages Mistral AI for natural language processing, OpenStreetMap APIs for location and transit data, and OpenWeatherMap for current weather conditions.